-How To Cook Them
+How To Cook Beefsteak Mushrooms

 Beefsteak Mushroom and Heirloom Tomato Salad Recipe

-Beefsteak mushrooms are fascinating and you can have a lot of fun with them in the kitchen.
-You just need to be open to experimentation!
+Beefsteak mushrooms are fascinating, and you can have a lot of fun with them in the kitchen.
+You just need to be open to experimentation.
 To help you get started, here’s an easy recipe for Beefsteak mushroom salad.
 It’s a great introduction to the unique flavor of the mushroom and it will make a great appetizer for a lovely meal.

 - Half a pound of heirloom tomatoes.
 Or more, if you want!